jonclayden/ore/README.md

 - Search results focus around the matched substrings (including parenthesised groups), rather than the locations of matches.
 This saves extra work with `substr` to extract the matches themselves.
 - Performance is [substantially better](https://github.com/jonclayden/regex-performance), especially when matching against long strings.
 - Substitutions [can be functions](https://github.com/jonclayden/ore/wiki/Substitution-Functions), as well as literal or back-referenced strings.
+- Common subexpressions can be easily stored in and retrieved from a dictionary.
 - Matches can be efficiently obtained over only part of the strings.
 - There are fewer core functions, and they have more consistent names.